-We spoke with two experts at Fred Hutchinson Cancer Research Center about what parents of these kids should think about as they weigh their options for school this spring.
+We spoke with two experts at Fred Hutchinson Cancer Research Center about what parents of these kids should think about as they weigh their options for school.

-“We’re encouraging whoever is eligible among the family members to vaccinate when there’s vaccine available to them.
+“We’re encouraging whoever is eligible among the family members to get vaccinated as soon as possible.
 That's the best way to protect pediatric transplant recipients right now."

 Their top messages:

-“We’re encouraging whoever is eligible among the family members to vaccinate when there’s vaccine available to them.
+“We’re encouraging whoever is eligible among the family members to get vaccinated as soon as possible.
 That's the best way to protect pediatric transplant recipients right now,” Waghmare said.